netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

        |             matches tcp source-port port 830    |
        v                                                 v
 ~~~
-{: title="For all leaf objects that were changed, and all their
-ancestors, the txids are updated to the value returned in the ok
-message."}
+{: title="The txids are updated on all versioned nodes that
+were modified themselves or have a child node that was modified."}

 If the server rejects the transaction because one or more of the
 configuration txid value(s) differs from the client's expectation,